wrenchathome/flip0anims/README.md

 INSTALLATION:

+EASY-INSTALL DEDSEC ONLY ANIMATIONS:

+1. Download the dedsec.zip from the preconfigured folder

+2. copy the dolphin folder to your flippers sdcard and make sure to overwrite the manifest.txt, or better yet, rename yours to something else to keep as a backup

+3. reboot flipper (either hold LEFT and BACK for 3 Seconds, or go to Settings > Power > Reboot > Flipper OS)

+MANUAL

 1. Download the Zip file for the animation you want and extract it.

 2. Copy the extracted folder to your Flipper's dolphin folder